Daniel-Sinkin/Research-and-Development/Flashcards/Inequality - Hoeffding.md

 State Hoeffding's Inequality in the general case and for the Bernoulli Case.
-Explain how to get a Confidencec Interval for a binomial parameter from it.
+Explain how to get a Confidence Interval for a binomial parameter from it.
-&
+&*
 Let $Y_1, \dots, Y_n$ be independent, such that $E(Y_i) = 0$ and
 $
 a_i \leq Y_i \leq b_i